DiegoPrestesGit/login-page-backend/README.md

 * [x] create the auth user route
 * [x] use the "ShowUserDTO" to retun the users in the routes that is not used yet
 * [x] make sure auth is working fine
+* [x] create the ensure auth in the middlewares to run in the routes that needs auth

 </br>